browserengineering/book/book/graphics.md

 very good.
-Instead, head to [the OpenMoji project](https://openmoji.org), download the emoji for ["grinning face"](https://openmoji.org/library/#search=smiley%20face&emoji=1F600) as a PNG file, resize it to 16×16 pixels, and save it to the same folder as the browser.
+Instead, head to [the OpenMoji project](https://openmoji.org), download the emoji for ["grinning face"](https://openmoji.org/library/#search=smiley%20face&emoji=1F600) as a PNG file, convert to GIF, resize it to 16×16 pixels, and save it to the same folder as the browser.
 Use `tkinter.PhotoImage` to load the image and then `canvas.create_image` to draw it to the screen.
 You can add other emojis if you'd like 😀!